Modems

 Modems have to behave exactly the same way, exchanging information

-orderly conversation.
+in a very orderly conversation.
 If you've used a dialup modem, you'll have

 noticed that your modem opens the line, dials the number, waits for the